zakk-h/vlp/src/info/parkintro.md

 <a href="http://friendsofthevaldeserec.org/" target="_blank">Friends of the Valdese Rec</a>
 volunteer organization.

-To donate to build a **150 foot suspension bridge** connecting McGalliard Falls and Valdese Lakeside Park. <a href="http://friendsofthevaldeserec.org/donate-2" target="_blank">Tap here to donate.</a>
+To donate to build a **150 foot suspension bridge** connecting McGalliard Falls and Valdese Lakeside Park <a href="http://friendsofthevaldeserec.org/donate-2" target="_blank">tap here.</a>

 Donations are accepted through Facebook, Paypal, Mail, or a Stock donation.